mtrusca/HAABSA_PLUS_PLUS/README.md

  Keeping the ontology, we optimise the embedding layer of the backup neural network with context-dependent word embeddings and integrate hierarchical attention in the model's architecture (HAABSA++).

  ## Software
-The HAABSA source code: https://github.com/ofwallaart/HAABSA needs to be installed (README).
+The HAABSA source code: https://github.com/ofwallaart/HAABSA needs to be installed.
 Then the following changes need to be done:
 - Update files: config.py, att_layer.py, main.py, main_cross.py and main_hyper.py.
 - Add files:
   - Context-dependent word embeddings: